 Since the release 18.01 Galaxy will run fine without an explicit configuration file, but if you want to modify its settings you need to create one.
 A good start is to copy the sample and rename it to

 galaxy.yml.
 You can do so with this command:

 To access Galaxy over the network, modify the

-Upon restarting, Galaxy will bind to any available network interfaces instead of the localhost if you add the following:
+http setting.
+Galaxy will bind to any available network interfaces on port 8080 instead of the localhost if you add the following: